Membership

 Current membership

-The group currently has about 150 members (March 2022).
+The group currently has over 150 members (March 2023).
 Membership is increasing as the group becomes better known and resourced, and as improvements can be seen in members' lawns and fields.